fog

 92° 6.30 W

-camera icon See what happens when geologic pressure drives gas, super-salty brine, and liquefied mud out through vents in the seafloor to form Mud volcanoes.
+camera icon See what happens when geologic pressure drives gas, super-salty brine, and liquefied mud out through vents in the sea floor to form mud volcanoes.
 (Quicktime, 1.8 Mb.)

-We set out to find the vent by running a search pattern.
-There was a slight current so our strategy was to ‘fly’ up-current until we were out of the cloud.
-Once out, we would travel along the edge of the cloud till we found the vent.
-We flew and flew but could never seem to get out of the cloud.
-During this search Jason’s forward-looking sonar picked up a strange looking linear feature, but the cloud was so thick that we could not see the seafloor.
-Later we realized this was a channel eroded by the fluidized mud being forced out at the venting site.
 As a final attempt to find the vent, we rose above the sediment cloud and started tracing the plume back to its source.
 The linear feature popped up again on the sonar and we drove straight toward it.
 When we arrived we were shocked.
-It looked like an incised channel with a fast-running river of mud.
-The “river” was carrying fluidized sediment that swirled as if it was flowing over “rapids.”
+It looked like an incised channel with a fast-running "river of mud."
+The “river” was carrying fluidized sediment that swirled as if it were flowing over “rapids.”
 On the bottom of the channel were “sand waves” as one would see in a real river channel.
 We turned and traveled up-channel until we encountered the source of the flow.
 The venting area was a pit several meters in diameter with distinct bubble trains issuing from the central part.
 In addition, fluidized mud was being extruded from the vent into the channel that carried the dense fluid downslope.

 log